Wherein the Doctor does what he does best

 “Impossible.”
 Spike scoffed, dismissive.
 “There haven’t been thirteen Doctors – just the eight.
 And that last one was a total ponce.”

 “A ponce?” the Doctor protested, scandalized.
-He’d been rather fond of his eighth self.
+He’d been rather fond of his eighth self, or at least of how he'd started.
 “Maybe so.
 All that velvet and finery – and the kindness, ah.
 My compassion, that’s what I remember most.
 My most patient incarnation, he was, the gentlest gentleman I’ve ever been.”

 Spike nodded.
 “Like I said.
 A ponce.”